5 random farm experiences you never knew you could have near Brisbane

 Learn how to make black sheep’s cheese

-Learn how to eat like a local
+Eat like a local

-Scenic Rim Eat Local Week allows you to experience the food and wine of the region, with the program of festivals, farmgate events and culinary happenings all food and farm experiences to remember.
+Scenic Rim Eat Local Week is an annual celebration that allows you to experience the food and wine of the region.
+It’s a marvellous way to get a feel for the local food and drink scene with a program of festivals, farmgate events and culinary happenings.